Attorney Docket Number: 20223727 / 24061.4732US01

 A first passivation layer (e.g., first passivation layer 252) disposed over the one or more semiconductor devices (see, e.g., paragraph 18 “…the substrate 202 includes one or more active and/or passive semiconductor devices…”);

-A metal-insulator-metal (MIM) capacitor structure (e.g., MIM structure 260, composed of bottom conductor plate layer 262 + insulator layer 264 + middle conductor plate layer 266, etc.) includes a first conductor plate layer (e.g., bottom conductor plate layer 262), a first insulator layer (e.g., insulator layer 264) on the first conductor plate layer (e.g., bottom conductor plate layer 262), a second conductor plate layer (e.g., middle conductor plate layer 266) on the first insulator layer (e.g., insulator layer 264), a second insulator layer (e.g., insulator layer 268) on the second conductor plate layer (e.g., middle conductor plate layer 266), and a third conductor plate layer (e.g., top conductor plate layer 269) on the second insulator layer (e.g., insulator layer 268), a third insulator layer (e.g., first dielectric portion 271) on the third conductor plate layer (e.g., top conductor plate layer 269), and wherein the combination of the first (e.g., insulator layer 264), second (e.g., insulator layer 268), and third insulator layer (e.g., first dielectric portion 271) include a metal oxide sandwich structure (see, e.g., paragraph 31 “…the insulator layer 264 (or the insulator layer 268)… may include a tri-layer structure including, from bottom to top, a first zirconium oxide (ZrO.sub.2) layer, an aluminum oxide (Al.sub.2O.sub.3) layer, and a second zirconium oxide (ZrO.sub.2) layer…”, so note the combination of layers 264 + 268 + 271 includes a metal oxide sandwich structure).
+A metal-insulator-metal (MIM) capacitor structure (e.g., MIM structure 260, composed of bottom conductor plate layer 262 + insulator layer 264 + middle conductor plate layer 266, etc.) includes a first conductor plate layer (e.g., bottom conductor plate layer 262), a first insulator layer (e.g., insulator layer 264) on the first conductor plate layer (e.g., bottom conductor plate layer 262), a second conductor plate layer (e.g., middle conductor plate layer 266) on the first insulator layer (e.g., insulator layer 264), a second insulator layer (e.g., insulator layer 268) on the second conductor plate layer (e.g., middle conductor plate layer 266), and a third conductor plate layer (e.g., top conductor plate layer 269) on the second insulator layer (e.g., insulator layer 268), a third insulator layer (e.g., first dielectric portion 271) on the third conductor plate layer (e.g., top conductor plate layer 269), wherein at least one of the first (e.g., insulator layer 264), second (e.g., insulator layer 268), and third insulator layer (e.g., first dielectric portion 271) include a tri-layer metal oxide sandwich structure (see, e.g., paragraph 31 “…the insulator layer 264 (or the insulator layer 268)… may include a tri-layer structure including, from bottom to top, a first zirconium oxide (ZrO.sub.2) layer, an aluminum oxide (Al.sub.2O.sub.3) layer, and a second zirconium oxide (ZrO.sub.2) layer…”, so note the combination of layers 264 + 268 + 271 includes a metal oxide sandwich structure).

 De Rochemont (see, e.g., fig. 4B), in a similar device to Yin, teaches a fourth conductor plate layer (e.g., primary conductor layer 316A) on a third insulator layer (e.g., high energy density capacitive dielectric layer 320A).